Sponsoring Your Spouse for a Green Card: I-130 Petition Guide

 • Fees: As of 2023, the filing fee is $535.
 Check the USCIS website for the current fee.

-Filling out Form I-130 accurately is vital for sponsoring your foreign-born spouse for a green card.
+Filling out the Form I-130 Petition accurately is vital for sponsoring your foreign-born spouse for a green card.
 Once submitted, you’ll receive a receipt notice and can track your petition on the USCIS website.
 Since immigration laws can change, consider consulting an attorney or checking the USCIS website for the latest updates.
 Good luck on your journey to reunite with your spouse in the United States!

 Scroll to Top